apache/druid/docs/development/extensions-core/bloom-filter.md

 ## Bloom filter query aggregator

 You can create an input for a `BloomKFilter` from a Druid query with the `bloom` aggregator.
-Make sure to set a reasonable value for the `maxNumEntries` parameter, which is the maximum number of distinct entries that the Bloom filter can represent without increasing the false positive rate.
-It may be worth performing a query using one of the unique count sketches to calculate the value for this parameter to build a Bloom filter appropriate for the query.
+Make sure to set a reasonable value for the `maxNumEntries` parameter to specify the maximum number of distinct entries that the Bloom filter can represent without increasing the false positive rate.
+Try performing a query using one of the unique count sketches to calculate the value for this parameter to build a Bloom filter appropriate for the query.

 ### JSON specification